Serving, Leading, Transforming

 EMU and the Mennonite Faith Tradition

 EMU was founded in 1917 and is affiliated with Mennonite Church USA.
 From its beginnings as a small bible college, EMU has grown into a vibrant learning community, offering more than 50 programs of study and serving people from many faith traditions, cultures, and nationalities.
-Core values of service, social justice, Christian discipleship, and peacemaking are integrated into the classroom environment.
+Core values of service, social justice, Christian discipleship, and peacemaking and restorative justice are integrated into the classroom environment.

 EMU strives to provide a community of learning where differences are valued, where respectful debate is encouraged, and where we collaborate across our differences in order to constructively confront the very real challenges we face in the world.